19 Weeks Pregnant

 Frequently Asked Questions

 Q: My belly button popped out.
 Normal?
 A: Yes.
-“Outtie” common as uterus pushes.
-Usually resolves post-birth.
-Not concerning.
-Don’t pierce or play with it [2].
+An “outtie” is common as your uterus pushes outward, and it usually resolves after birth.
+It’s nothing to worry about — just don’t pierce or play with it [2].

 Q: I have hemorrhoids.
 Help?
-A: Common (50% of pregnant people).
-Fiber, water, sitz baths, witch hazel pads, topical creams (with provider OK).
-Prevent with no straining [1].
+A: They’re very common, affecting about 50% of pregnant people.
+Fiber, plenty of water, sitz baths, witch hazel pads, and topical creams (with your provider’s okay) all help.
+The best prevention is avoiding straining [1].

 Q: Can I travel internationally?
-A: Domestic OK through ~36 weeks.
-International: avoid Zika zones (Caribbean, parts of Latin America, Southeast Asia).
-Get provider letter, know hospital access at destination [1].
+A: Domestic travel is fine through about 36 weeks.
+For international trips, avoid Zika zones (the Caribbean, parts of Latin America, and Southeast Asia), get a provider letter, and know your hospital access at your destination [1].

 For Dads